 Spotting, and quickly hopping on, trends is vital.
 Out of all of the Instagram Reels tips in this post, this is a really important one!
 There are two ways that you can find out what’s trending.
 First, look through the Reels tab regularly to see if you notice a song or type of video pop up several times.
+You may see a small arrow on some songs, which means that the song is trending.
 You might not spot a trend every time you do this, but you may find a catchy tune or two.
 Hit ‘save’ if you find an audio that’s trending or an audio you like so you can use it later.
 The two examples below are viral Reels of mine that were trends I noticed on the Reels tab.

 Another great option to catch trends is to find them on TikTok first and bring them to Instagram.
 This one is exciting because you could be the person to blow up the audio with your Reel.
 Don’t forget to credit the creator who made the audio when doing this.
 The two examples below are TikTok trends/sounds that I brought to Instagram that performed really well for me.
 This is one of my favorite Instagram Reels tip.

 InShot is a great app to use to match your videos/photos with the beat of a song, slow down or speed up clips, edit the colours (of one or all clips) and so much more.
 Since I create my videos in InShot, and not directly either Instagram or TikTok, I can save my videos with no text or watermarks.
 This means that I can upload this video into either platform, add text and share it with each audience.
 If I had put my video together on either Instagram or TikTok, posted it, and then saved it to share it to another platform, I would end up with a video with a watermark on it and text that I can’t move around or edit.
 Instagram confirmed that they prioritize videos that aren’t visibly recycled from third-party apps (ie. when you see a TikTok or InShot watermark on the video) because it just doesn’t look nice—so avoid doing this.